RHS Growing Guides

 What and where to buy

 Parsnip seeds are widely available in garden centres and from online suppliers.
-Only buy enough for one season though, as old seeds germinate poorly, so to avoid disappointment it’s best to buy fresh ones every spring.
+Only buy enough for the current year though, as old seeds germinate poorly, so to avoid disappointment it’s best to buy fresh ones every spring.

 Recommended Varieties